BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 The most common flashcard application out there.
 I use it to learn Korean.
 Great at what it does.

 ### Syncthing
-A tool to synchronise files between multiple devices.
-I use Syncthing to synchronise my Obsidian vaults between my desktop, laptop and phone.
+A tool to synchronize files between multiple devices.
+I use Syncthing to synchronize my Obsidian vaults between my desktop, laptop and phone.
-It's a open-source tool and free to use.
+It's an open-source tool and free to use.

 ### Google Chrome & Mozilla Firefox
 My two go to browsers are Mozilla Firefox and Google Chrome.